Agile project management made easy

 In the integrated Scrum board, you can move individual activities from the user stories by drag & drop.
 Depending on which column you move your activities to, for example to Scheduled, Processing or Done, the status of the respective activity changes automatically.
 Colored markers distinguish which activities belong to which user story.
 You can adapt the board to your individual way of working with additional filter options and groupings.

 Your team members are displayed above the board.
 Assign processors to activities quickly and simply using drag & drop.
-If you move a task back to “Scheduled”, assigned processors are removed immediately.
+If you move a task back to “Scheduled,” assigned processors are removed directly.
 In the Scrum board, you can also use the Work in Progress limit (WiP limit) included in Kanban.
+If you select an employee, all activities that are scheduled or in progress which the employee is working on or is able to work are highlighted.
+You can use the Focus button to quickly move between the employee’s activities.
+When you click an activity, it receives the focus.
+This allows a targeted discussion of an activity during a Scrum meeting.

 From an Epic to User Stories and Partial Requirements to Activities and Acceptance Tests: You can structure and refine the requirements for your product in the Product Backlog of Projektron BCS.